Pttn/Stella/README.md

 ### Outputs

-When a result of interest is found by the Stella instance (actual prime k-tuplet, long enough tuple, or pool share depending on the use case and configuration), it is internally pushed to a queue.
-Using the `pop_output` methode, you can retrieve an output from the queue and "consume" it.
+When a result fulfilling the job's conditions is found by the Stella instance, it is internally pushed to a queue.
+Using the `pop_output` method, you can retrieve an output from the queue and "consume" it.
 It is presented as an `Output` structure containing the following fields:

 * `n: Integer`: the base number of the tuple;
-* `k: usize`: can represent the number of consecutive primes starting from the first number, or something else depending on how the instance was configured (like the Share Prime Count in Pooled Mining);
+* `pattern: Vec<isize>`: at which offsets of the target pattern the number is prime;
-* `constellation_pattern: Vec<isize>`: with which pattern this result is associated;
+* `id: usize`: the job Id this output is associated to;
 * `worker_id: usize`: the internal id of the worker that found the result.

 ### Example Program